New Hampshire Payroll Tax Registration

 Register online for a New Hampshire Unemployment Compensation Account.
 After you have completed the online registration you will be given a confirmation number.
 A Determination of Liability will then be mailed if applicable within seven to 10 days with your state account number.

-Upon receipt, provide your Unemployment Account Number to your payroll provider.
+Provide your Unemployment Account Number and your assigned Unemployment Tax rate (or reimbursable status) to your payroll provider.

 More from the blog